Modeste double earns Cologne derby draw with Leverkusen

 "It feels like a defeat," admitted Baumgartl.
 "We played well and only allowed them two chances."

-It was heartbreaking for Union, who had dominated with Nigeria striker Taiwo Awoniyi scoring his sixth goal in his last five games.
+It was heartbreaking for Union, who had dominated with Nigeria international Taiwo Awoniyi scoring his sixth goal in his last five games.

-The former Liverpool striker, who spent 2020/21 on loan in Berlin before transferring permanently to Union in the summer, has now bagged 11 goals this season in 15 matches in all competitions.
+The former Liverpool striker, who spent 2020/21 on loan in Berlin before transferring permanently in the summer, has now bagged 11 goals this season in 15 matches in all competitions.

 With half an hour played, the 24-year-old put Union ahead from the edge of the area by converting Sheraldo Becker's pass after a long spell of pressure.

-Stuttgart were a man down for the last 33 minutes after defender Atakan Karazor was sent off for two yellow cards for fouls within 35 seconds.
+Stuttgart were a man down for the last 33 minutes after defender Atakan Karazor was sent off for two yellow cards within 35 seconds.

-Yet Stuttgart equalised with a lucky punch when Faghir bagged a first Bundesliga goal on his second league appearance.
+Yet Stuttgart equalised when Faghir bagged a first Bundesliga goal on his second league appearance.

 The result leaves Union fifth and Stuttgart 13th in the table.